This is part 3 of a 3 part series designed to give you ideas for running a Harry Potter/Hogwarts camp.

 - We have two referees for the game.

-- Each ref holds a small white glass gem, that we use for house points.
+- Each ref holds a small clear glass gem, that we use for house points.

 - The Seekers job is to find a gem and take it over to the “professor” that is guarding 10 paper bags weighted down with more gems.
 Inside one of the bags is a plush Snitch.